 To use the web without risking exposure, leading analysts suggest using isolated browsing technology.
 A relative newcomer to the security landscape, it protects organizational digital assets from being exposed to web-borne threats such as ransomware, adware and other types of malware.

-Browser isolation works by preventing browser-based processes from interacting directly with your device or network.
+Remote Browser Isolation works by preventing browser-based processes from interacting directly with your device or network.
 Each time a user opens a browser tab, a new virtual container is spun up, and all activity takes place in that virtual contained environment.
 All web content is rendered remotely and the end user receives an entirely safe and seamless visual interactive stream.

 At the end of each session, the remote container is discarded, so that any malware that may have entered is eradicated and your networks stay clear of all potential malware.
 The end user gets a pristine browsing experience that is secured and streamlined.